Armaggheddon/BricksFinder/.github/README.md

 ## Web UI 🌐
 The BricksFinder Web UI is ready to go, making it easier than ever to search for LEGO pieces! 🎮✨

-- **Search by Text or Image:** Whether you’re describing a piece or uploading an image, find your LEGO minifigure in a flash!
+- **Search by Text or Image:** Whether you’re describing a piece or uploading an image, find your LEGO minifigure or brick in a flash!
 - **Smooth and Fun Experience:** Built with Gradio, the Web UI is designed to be intuitive and user-friendly, ensuring that your LEGO search is a breeze.
-- **Brick Dataset (Coming Soon):** While the minifigure dataset is fully supported, the brick index is currently in development.
-Stay tuned for updates when the brick search functionality goes live! 🚀
+- **Minifigure and Brick Datasets:** Chose between the LEGO minifigure or brick dataset to search.

 Give it a try on the live demo and experience the magic of LEGO search firsthand! 🧱✨ Make sure to select the GPU runtime otherwise you will be waiting for a while ⌚ <a target="_blank" href="https://colab.research.google.com/github/Armaggheddon/BricksFinder/blob/main/live_demo/live_demo.ipynb">